-It’s our job to make sure that you receive high quality healthcare services whenever you need them – whether this is advice from a pharmacist or GP, a procedure in hospital, help at home through local community services, or if you need support with your mental health.
+In City & Hackney, it’s our job to make sure that you receive high quality healthcare services whenever you need them – whether this is advice from a pharmacist or GP, a procedure in hospital, help at home through local community services, or if you need support with your mental health.

 These partnerships bring together the NHS, local government and providers of health and social care services, including the voluntary, community and social enterprise (VCSE) sector, residents and communities, to provide a strong understanding of what works well and what is needed by local communities.
 As well as the ability to integrate local services across health and care and the levers to tackle some of the wider things that impact health, such as housing and employment.
+We have a three-year integrated delivery plan (2022-24) that merges the NEL ICS partnership priorities, NHS Long Term Plan and the local health and wellbeing strategic focus areas to continue prioritising the residents we serve.

 Plans for these partnerships are in development and we expect them to work and develop differently depending on a range of local factors.
 They will identify how to better meet the needs of the local population and reduce health inequalities, through their own priorities and outcomes.